Gadiformes

 Common characteristics include the positioning of the pelvic fins (if present), below or in front of the pectoral fins.
 Gadiformes are physoclists, which means their swim bladders do not have a pneumatic duct.
 The fins are spineless.
 Gadiform fish range in size from the codlets, which may be as small as 7 cm in adult length, to the Atlantic cod, Gadus morhua, which reaches up to 2 m.

+The earliest gadiforms are Palaeogadus weltoni from the Maastrichtian of the United States and the undescribed, informally named "Protocodus" from the Early Paleocene of Greenland.

+Taxonomy

+The following classification is based on Eschmeyer's Catalog of Fishes: